 Does dandruff shampoo, like Head and Shoulders, kill lice?

 Dandruff shampoo is not effective against head lice.
-The active ingredients in dandruff treatments are designed to moisturize skin, break through excess oils, and combat over-production of yeasts.
+The active ingredients in dandruff treatments are designed to moisturize skin, break through excess oils, and combat the over-production of yeasts.
 None of these ingredients has proven effective against killing lice.

 The Difference Between Lice and Dandruff